Reed-CompBio/spras/docker-wrappers/SPRAS/README.md

 ```

 There are currently two options for running SPRAS with HTCondor.
 The first is to submit all SPRAS jobs to a single remote Execution Point (EP).
 The second
-is to use the the snakemake HTCondor executor to parallelize the workflow by submitting each job to its own EP.
+is to use the Snakemake HTCondor executor to parallelize the workflow by submitting each job to its own EP.

 ### Submitting All Jobs to a Single EP